 If you think that you are not going to be able to make an upcoming payment, it is vital to contact your lender as early as possible.
 They should be able to offer you forbearance and this might include freezing interest or offering a payment plan that extends repayment for longer and charges no extra fees.

 At Fund Ourselves, we are very committed to helping customers who may be experiencing financial difficulties.
-As a result, we do not charge any late fees and may offer an interest-free extension for up to 12 months if necessary.
+We do not charge any late fees, our customer services will be happy to discuss options to help you repay the amount outstanding and may offer more time to spread the instalments subject to further interest.